Genivia/ugrep/README.md

                   not available in this version of ugrep.

            -p, --no-dereference
                   If  -R  or -r is specified, no symbolic links are followed, even when they are on the command line.

            --pager[=COMMAND]
                   When output is sent to the  terminal,  uses  `COMMAND'  to  page through  the  output.
 The  default COMMAND is `less -R'.
-This option makes --color=auto behave as --color=always.
+This option makes --color=auto behave as --color=always  and  enables --break.

            -Q ENCODING, --encoding=ENCODING
                   The  input  file  encoding.
 The possible values of ENCODING can